General Motors Thailand: History

 In August 2008, GM invested US$445 million to build an engine and transmission plant.
 Located adjacent to the assembly plant, the plant was opened in 2011 as the General Motors Powertrain (Thailand) Limited.
-It produces the 2.5 L and 2.8 L Duramax diesel engine, later also exported to the United States.
+It produced the 2.5 L and 2.8 L Duramax diesel engine, later also exported to the United States.

 After losing market share for years, GM announced a restructuring plan for its Thailand operations in February 2015.
 The plan included phasing out passenger cars and focusing on SUVs and pickups instead.
 As a result, the Sonic was discontinued in May 2015 and the Cruze followed in 2017.
-Later, GM Thailand also stopped the production of the Captiva in 2018, leaving the Trailblazer SUV and the Colorado pickup in the line-up.
-GM executives were considering the Trax to be produced in the country, however a business case for the Trax could not be justified due to thin margins and low sales forecast.
+Later, GM Thailand also stopped production of the Captiva in 2018, leaving the Trailblazer SUV and Colorado pickup in the line-up.
+GM executives were considering the Trax subcompact SUV to be produced in the country.
+However, a business case for the Trax could not be justified due to thin margins and low sales forecast.
 In March 2019, the company announced its plan to market the second generation Captiva in Thailand.
-The car was showcased at the Bangkok International Motor Show 2019 and was released to the market in September 2019.
+It was showcased at the Bangkok International Motor Show 2019 and released to the market in September 2019.
 Imported from Indonesia, the car is a rebadged Baojun 530/Wuling Almaz.

-On 17 February 2020, GM Strategic Markets, Alliances and Distributors President, Andy Dunstan, announced that the Chevrolet will exit from the Thailand domestic vehicle market and cease vehicle and powertrain production at its Rayong manufacturing facilities.
-Chinese automaker Great Wall Motors has agreed to acquire the plant by the end of 2020 to help its expansion in ASEAN.
-This decision also led to the demise of the Holden brand in Australia and New Zealand, as GM Thailand is the main source of Holden trucks.
-The last vehicle, a blue Chevrolet Colorado rolled out from the plant in May 2020 as the 934,758th Colorado produced by GM Thailand.
+On 17 February 2020, Andy Dunstan, President of GM Strategic Markets, Alliances and Distributors, announced that Chevrolet would be withdrawn from the Thai domestic vehicle market and GM would cease vehicle and powertrain production at the Rayong manufacturing facilities.
+Chinese automaker Great Wall Motor agreed to acquire the plant by the end of 2020 to help its expansion in ASEAN.
+This decision also led to the demise of the Holden brand in Australia and New Zealand, as GM Thailand was the main source of Holden trucks.
+GM Thailand's last vehicle, a blue Chevrolet Colorado, rolled off the Rayong line in May 2020 as the 934,758th Colorado produced by GM Thailand.